MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v1.0.12/AzureRM.Sql.md

 ### [Set-AzureRmSqlServerActiveDirectoryAdministrator](./Set-AzureRmSqlServerActiveDirectoryAdministrator.md)
-Provisions an azure_2 AD administrator for SQL Server.
+Provisions an Azure AD administrator for SQL Server.

 ### [Set-AzureRmSqlServerAuditingPolicy](./Set-AzureRmSqlServerAuditingPolicy.md)
 Changes the auditing policy of a nextref_database server.